-In December 2011 WELL undertook a consumer survey which contacted a random sample of 3,120 consumers; of those 412 agreed to take part in the survey.
+In accordance with Clause 2.4.1(4) of the ID Determination 2012, in December 2011 WELL undertook a consumer survey which contacted a random sample of 3,120 consumers; of those 412 agreed to take part in the survey.

-The responses to questions raised in the survey regarding consumers expectations of price and quality is reflected in the following Table 4.
+The responses to questions raised in the survey regarding consumers expectations of price and quality is reflected in the following Table 5.